rbya/rbyapp/README.md

 ## Prerequisites

 ## Building Locally
-`gulp watch` builds the app and runs in the browser
+  1. Clone this repo
+  2. Install node dependencies with `npm install`
+  3. Run the app locally using `gulp watch`

 ## Testing
-  test info
+  in progress

 ## Contributing
   contrib info